odoo/documentation/website/optimize/link_tracker.rst

 ==========================

 To look at statistics of your links, go to :menuselection:`Website --> Go to website --> Promote --> Track this page`.
-Besides being able to see the *Most Clicked* and *Recently Used* links, click on *Stats* to see complete statistics about the number of clicks and the country of origin of those clicks.
+Besides being able to see the *Most Clicked* and *Recently Used* links, you can also see complete statistics by clicking on *Stats*, including the number of clicks, and the country of origin for those clicks.

 .. image:: media/links_statistics.png
    :align: center